kpousti/cse15l-lab-reports/LabReport4.md

 The final step involves committing the code to GitHub.
 Here are the necessary keystrokes:

 - Keys pressed:  `git push<enter>`
-- Effect:  git pushes the changes to the GitHub repository using git push.
- Once found, executes the command to push the committed changes to the GitHub repository.
+- Effect:  git pushes the changes to the GitHub repository using `git push` Once found, executes the command to push the committed changes to the GitHub repository.

 ![Ten](pushtogit.pdf)